Mad Head Love

-"Mad Head Love" (stylised as "MAD HEAD LOVE") is a song by Japanese musician Kenshi Yonezu.
+"Mad Head Love" (stylized in all caps) is a song by Japanese musician Kenshi Yonezu.
 It was released as a double A-side single alongside the song "Poppin' Apathy" on October 23, 2013, by Universal Signma, on the same day that Yonezu's two self-released Vocaloid albums, Hanataba to Suisō and Official Orange, were re-issued by independent label Boundee by SSNW.

 Background and development

 In May 2012, Yonezu released Diorama, his first album and first to use his own vocals.
 It was released under independent label Balloom.
 The album was written, produced and illustrated entirely by Yonezu himself.
 The album was commercially successful, debuting at number six on Oricon's albums charts, and was one of the most sold independently released albums of 2012 in Japan.
 A year later, Yonezu debuted under major label Universal Music Japan with the single "Santa Maria."
 Two of the songs were performed with a band, the first time Yonezu had worked like this.
 The single reached number 12 on chart provider Oricon's singles chart.

 A week after the single's release, Yonezu released his first Vocaloid song in two and a half years, called "Donut Hole" (ドーナツホール, Dōnatsu Hōru), using Gumi vocals.
 It was the first time he used a live band on a Vocaloid song.